syyrmb/RawPedia/content/Film_Negative/index.md

     re-white-balance it again afterwards.

 That's it as far as correcting the negative goes.
-Resume adjusting the photo just as if it was a normal "positive" raw photo.
+Resume adjusting the photo just as if it was a normal "positive" photo.

 ## Interface